A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-1. Create a pencil line about 2 cm from the bottom of the chromatography paper.
+1. Draw a pencil line about 2 cm from the bottom of the chromatography paper.
+Do not use ink, as it will run with the solvent.

-2. Using capillary tubes, apply small drops of the plant extracts to the pencil line, spacing them evenly apart.
+2. Using capillary tubes, apply small, concentrated spots of the plant extracts to the pencil line, spacing them evenly apart.
+Allow the spots to dry completely before reapplying to concentrate the pigment.

-5. Remove the paper and mark the solvent front.
+6. Remove the paper and immediately mark the solvent front with a pencil.

-7. Examine the paper under visible light and UV light to observe the separation of pigments.
+8. Examine the paper under visible light and (optionally) UV light to observe the separation of pigments.
+Note the colors and positions of the separated pigments.

-• Precise measurement of the distance traveled by the solvent and pigments.
+• Accurately measure the distance traveled by the solvent front and the individual pigments.

 Significance:

-Paper chromatography is a simple and inexpensive technique used to separate and identify different components of a mixture based on their solubility and affinity for the stationary and mobile phases.
-It has applications in various fields, including analytical chemistry, biochemistry, and forensics.
+Paper chromatography is a simple, inexpensive, and effective technique for separating and identifying components of a mixture based on their differential partitioning between a stationary phase (the paper) and a mobile phase (the solvent).
+This technique has broad applications in analytical chemistry, biochemistry, and other fields.

 Share on: